Work About

 Goals

-• Earn a sustainable income from writing
+Sustainable income from writing

-• Grow paid subscribers without a hard paywall
+Grow paid subscribers, no hard paywall

-• Understand who actually reads - not just who opens
+Understand who reads, not just who opens

 Frustrations

-• “Platform + payment fees eat 16% before I see a rupee”
+"Fees eat 16% before I see a rupee"

-• “There’s no middle ground between free and fully paid”
+"No middle ground between free and paid"

-avg. monthly earnings - 64% below what it takes to write full-time in Mumbai
+₹2,400 avg. monthly earnings - 64% below full-time viability

 Product Manager · Terminal